BaumerCrypto/BaumerCrypto/README.md

 # Hey, I'm BaumerCrypto (AKA: BaumerCrypto2.0) 👋

-I'm a telecom fiber optic technician in Central Saskatchewan, Canada.
+I'm a telecom fiber optic technician in Canada.
 I've been mining and running all types of cryptocurrency infrastructure since 2017 — GPUs, full nodes, masternodes, staking nodes, ASIC mining, and Oracle nodes.

 ## What I'm Working On